semaphoreci/semaphore/docs/docs/reference/dashboard-yaml.md

 When `type: list_workflows` the widget shows the workflow activity.

-In this scenario you may use the following properties inside `filters` to filter activity shown in the widget:
+In this scenario, you may use the following properties inside `filters` to filter the activity shown in the widget:

 - `project_id` (optional): show only workflows for the specified project
 - `branch` (optional): shows only workflows for the specified branch for a given project (exact string match supported only)